 If you find ONE NEW IDEA please click "Like" or share with a colleague!

 1. Internet Leads - I know a lot of agents find internet leads frustrating and expensive, but good luck finding an easier way to get the names and contact information of people who are shopping for insurance right now.
-There's a lot of lead providers out there, but I've consistently heard the best feedback about QuoteWizard so if you haven't already you might want to check them out.
+There's a lot of lead providers out there, but I've consistently heard the best feedback about these two: Hometown Quotes and QuoteWizard.
+If you haven't tried them both you should give them a try.

 2. Raffle off an Apple TV - If you're participating at a local community event, raffle off an Apple TV.
 Collect people's information on the raffle forms and boom!
 There's your leads.
 Why an Apple TV?
 It's an Apple product so you'll look cool and modern.
 They cost under $100.
 And they're not as popular as an iPod or iPad so some people will be intrigued enough to strike up a conversation about what it does.